 - The remaining is Ext4 type and mounted at home

 In my 256GB SSD hard disk, 16GB RAM, everything should be minimum to spend disk space for the home directory: 500MB for EFI, 16GB for swap, 64GB for root, remaining ~175GB for home.

 In another machine, there is a 512 GB SSD hard disk, 32GB RAM: 500MB for EFI, 50GB for swap, 128GB for root, remaining 334GB for home.

-If you have 1TB or more, then you should specify maximal amount for each partition and you still have plenty space for the home, i.e., your working space.
+If you have 1TB or more, then you should specify a maximum amount for each partition and you still have plenty of space for the home, i.e., your working space.

 If you are going to use docker frequently in your newly installed OS, I highly recommend separate a volume mounted in a secondary hard disk for docker.
 In my case, I mount a directory in my 2TB HDD disk for docker.

 If you do not have a secondary disk, you should rather create a directory inside

 /home and redirect your docker service to use that directory.